TheThirdOne/talks-and-tutorials/git-internals.md

 `ls -a`

 So we see that it made a .git directory.
 Nothing magical.
 A git repo is simply a structured filesystem.

+From now on ---|--- represents a blank repository.

 <pre>
 ---|---